mihaque313/inzamam.dev/content/posts/2020-04-13-optimize-your-neo4j-cypher-queries-like-a-pro.md

 For Summary:

 1. Try to check query plan with `EXPLAIN` and `PROFILE.`
-2. Analyse time taken not only during the execute() on the query, but also the time to iterate through the results.
+2. Analyze time taken not only during the execute() on the query, but also the time to iterate through the results.
 3. Index your most used properties.
 4. Parameterize your queries.
 5. Examine your MATCH and RETURN clauses.
 Include in the MATCH only those parts that are required in RETURN.
 The remaining which would be to filter the results can go into the WHERE.